 CareSource has a network of doctors, hospitals and other providers.
 If you use providers who are not in our network, the plan may not pay for these services unless you needed emergency services or CareSource specifically authorized the services.

-Use our Find a Doctor tool to see if your doctor is in our network.
-Scroll down to your state and filter the results under Medicare by selecting Dual Special Needs from the list.
+Use our Find A Doctor/Provider tool to see if your doctor is in our network.
+Scroll down to your State and filter the results under Medicare by selecting Dual Special Needs from the list.

 Learn more about out-of-network coverage by reviewing your Evidence of Coverage on our Plan Documents page.